Travel Guide to Vacation in Istria

 Take your taste buds on a fabulous gastronomic journey in Istria, a true gourmet’s paradise!
 Namely, the healthy Mediterranean cuisine is complemented with authentic native elements that give it a quite unique flair.
 When enjoyed with locally produced wine of the finest quality, the well-rounded Istrian meal promises a culinary experience to remember.

-Authentic flavours of Istria.
+Authentic flavors of Istria.
 Fans of fish and seafood, meat lovers and vegetarians alike can easily find their favourites in the Istrian cuisine, the food that is locally sourced and freshly prepared for the ultimate gastronomic pleasure.
 For example, wild asparagus in spring serves as the main ingredient in imaginative creations of modern Istrian gastronomy.

 Have the Adriatic Sea served on your plate and revel in the magnificent Jacob’s scallops from Novigrad, sole fish from Savudrija and mussels or oysters from Lim Channel.
 Istria is also home to indigenous cattle called boškarin, the source of lovely meat-based dishes.